Richard Koszarski

 Richard Koszarski (born December 18, 1947) is a film historian.

-He was formerly the chief curator at the American Museum of the Moving Image in New York.
 He was the founder of Film History: An International Journal, and served as editor-in-chief from 1987 to 2012.
 He is a professor emeritus of English and film at Rutgers University in New Jersey.

 His collection of material on the early history of the Universal Pictures is held in the Library of Congress.

+He was the chief curator at the American Museum of the Moving Image in New York.
+Koszarski is the museum curator at the Barrymore Film Center.